alameen-alli/alameen-alli/README.md

 Frontend Developer
 ------------------

-I am a software Developer with 2 years of experience building web applications, my focus area for the past years has been front-end development with React and Redux Toolkit, and recently I've been learning typescript.
+I am a software Developer with 2 years of experience building web applications, my focus area for the past years has been front-end development with React and Next.js, and recently I've been learning typescript.
 I also do a bit of back-end development using Node.js and Express.js

 * 🌍  I'm based in Lagos, Nigeria.
 * 🖥️  See my portfolio at [My Portfolio](https://alameenalli.netlify.app/)